wylieswanson/AgileCLU/README.md

 # Configuration #

-After installing AgileCLU, run use the profile tool to generate the proper output to place in an /etc/agile/agile.conf configuration file.
-You can create as many configuration profiles as you like, specifying to use them over the default agile.conf profile by specifying the -l option on any given command.
+Since AgileCLU 0.4.0 the configuration of profiles has been greatly simplified.
+Configuration profiles are stored in ~/.agileclu (off of active user accounts home directory).
+After installing AgileCLU, use 'agileprofile create' to configure a default account.
+You can create as many configuration profiles as you like, with 'agileprofile create profilename'.
+To use different profiles from the command line tools, specify the -l option for any given command.
 If you are using Windows, you need to include the .py extension, substituting agileprofile with agileprofile.py.

-	agileprofile
+	agileprofile create

 Example output:

-	agileprofile (AgileCLU 0.3.6)
+	agileprofile.py (AgileCLU 0.4.0)

-	This tool generates Agile Storage profile text to be pasted into AgileCLU profile configuration files (eg. /etc/agile/agile.conf is the default).
-The information should have been provided to you by Limelight Networks, often via a "welcome letter".
-If you have questions regarding the account information, please contact support@llnw.com.

-	Enter Agile username: testcompany
-	Enter Agile password:
+	CREATE PROFILE: test
+	                                          Username : testcompany
+	                                          Password :
-	Re-enter Agile password:
+	                                 Re-enter password :
-	Enter your egress hostname: global.mt.lldns.net
+	                            Egress protocol [http] :
+	             Egress hostname [global.mt.lldns.net] :
-	Enter your egress base path: /testcompany
+	                                  Egress base path : /testcompany
-	Enter your ingest hostname: api.agile.lldns.net

-	PASTE THE FOLLOWING IN YOUR PROFILE CONFIGURATION FILE

-	[Identity]
-	username = testcompany
-	password = A4UsWnRpKOdNy0HNWDHY+Q==

-	[Egress]
-	protocol = http
-	hostname = global.mt.lldns.net
-	basepath = /testcompany

-	[Ingest]
-	protocol = https
-	hostname = api.agile.lldns.net

-	[Logging]
-	enabled = no
-	logfile = /var/log/agileclu.log
-	level = info
+	                           Ingest protocol [https] :
+	                                   Ingest hostname : test-company.api.agile.lldns.net

+	Profile (test) has been saved.
+Exiting.

 # AgileCLU from Command Line #